BenjaminBettan/cucumber/README.md

 get a string   from feature file to java code simply add "this is a sting input" get an integer from feature file to java code simply add your number

+In eclipse sometimes cucumber doesn't refresh.
+You have to update your code with int i = 0; or something else to help cucumber to refresh.